Ashley Young: Inter Milan

-Young signed for Italian Serie A club Inter Milan on 17 January 2020 for the remainder of the 2019–20 season, with an option to extend for another season.
+Young signed for Italian Serie A club Inter Milan on 17 January 2020 for the remainder of the 2019–20 season, taking the number 15 shirt as the number 18 that he wore at Manchester United was occupied by Kwadwo Asamoah.
+His contract also included an option to extend for another season.
 The transfer fee was reportedly around €1.5 million (£1.28 million).
 He became one of three former Premier League players to have signed for Inter Milan in the same window, with Victor Moses and Christian Eriksen joining the club soon after.
 In his first game for the club, Young provided the assist for Lautaro Martínez in a 1–1 draw against Cagliari.
 He scored his first goal for the club in a 2–1 loss against Lazio on 16 February.

 Inter won the 2020–21 Serie A. Young became only the third Englishman to win the league title in Italy, the first being Jimmy Greaves in 1962 and Gerry Hitchens in 1963, also for the Nerazzurri.

 Return to Aston Villa

 On 17 June 2021, Young signed a one-year contract with Aston Villa to return to the club on a free transfer for a second spell.
 He officially joined Villa on 1 July, when his Inter contract expired.
+Upon arrival at Aston Villa he was handed the number 18 shirt that he wore during his time at Manchester United, rather than the number 7 he wore during his first spell at the club.
 Young made his second debut for Villa on 14 August in a 3–2 defeat at former club Watford.

 On 10 June 2022, Young was released by Villa.
 He became a free agent on 1 July, but on 4 July, the club confirmed that Young had re-signed for another season until 2023.
 On 27 July, Young was named club captain for the upcoming season, with John McGinn being named on-field captain.
+On 10 October, he scored from 25 yards against Nottingham Forest in a 1–1 away draw in the Premier League.
+It was his first goal in his second spell at Villa, with his previous for The Villans coming in 2011.

-On 10 October 2022, he scored from 25 yards against Nottingham Forest in a 1-1 away draw in the Premier League.
-It was his first goal in his second spell at Aston Villa, with his previous for The Villans coming in 2011.
+On 31 May 2023, Villa announced that Young's contract would not be renewed, and he left the club on 30 June.